 Interfacing with the Pmod

 The Pmod RS232 communicates with the host board via the UART protocol.
 The arrangement of the pins is the old UART communication style (Type 3 in the Digilent Pmod Interface Specification) so that a crossover cable will be required if attaching this Pmod to one of the dedicated UART Pmod headers on any of the newer Digilent microcontroller boards.
-For a list of which MCU boards use the old UART protocol, see our explanation here.
+For a list of which MCU boards use the old UART protocol, see this document: connecting_uart_pmod_interfaces.pdf.

 A pinout description table and diagram for the Pmod RS232 are provided below: